krconv/krconv.com/README.md

 Design/Usability Achievements could center around making the page visually appealing, typography, etc.
 Technical Achievements could center around novel uses of CSS selectors, building content dynamically, etc.

+Note: Please do not push node_modules folder to git.
+(Do not remove it from .gitignore) If you are using an external library, please add the library in package.json.
+Heroku loads the library from there.

 Naming and URL Scheme
 ---